Heat Stress: OSHA Regulations

 Managing Heat-Related Emergencies

-Business owners and job-site supervisors can reduce the number of heat-related injuries by allowing workers to take rest breaks and letting workers carry drinking water on the job site.
+Business owners and job-site supervisors can reduce the number of heat-related injuries by allowing workers to take rest breaks and letting them carry drinking water on the job site.
 Business owners should also consider limiting outdoor work during high heat conditions.

 Everyone is familiar with the news reports of daily temperatures.
 These are "dry bulb" temperatures.
 More important are the "wet bulb" globe temperatures, taken with a damp cloth wrapped around the bulb of a thermometer.
 This method helps to determine how cool air can become via water evaporation.
 That, in turn, indicates how cool human skin can get through the evaporation of sweat.
 Above about 95 degrees Fahrenheit, sweat cannot evaporate, and humans can no longer cool themselves without external means.